 - Can access and maintain Administration functions

-If either of the above permissions are selected for a user that already has Can access and maintain users in this user's Organization and its "Additional Organizations" permission, then Issuetrak will warn that the permissions are mutually exclusive.
+If either of the above permissions is selected for a user that already has Can access and maintain users in this user's Organizations permission, then Issuetrak will warn that the permissions are mutually exclusive.

 User Admins can perform the following actions on users within their own organization: